xiaoyuxlu/edk2-staging/Readme.md

 Detailed description of the package can be found in PRM_Proof_Of_Concept.pdf

 ## ** IMPORTANT NOTE **
 The codes in this package are for proof-of-concept only.
 The codes do not represent a formal design, nor do the codes aim at product quality, or being used in products.
+For example, the codes interpret a parameter of the GetVariable() service as a function pointer, and do not consider the case that the GetVariable() service may be called from user mode with invalid or even malicious parameters.
+This is a security issue that this proof-of-concept implementation does not address.

 ## Resources